carmensat/Final_Degree_Project/README.md

-# **Deciphering the role of Dan and Danr in the identity of Lamina Neurons in the Drosophila Visual System**
+# Deciphering the role of pipsqueak family genes Dan/Danr in the identity of Lamina Neurons in the Drosophila Visual System

 In this repository, you will find all the code, images, and files related to my final degree project, which consisted in generating a Gene Regulatory Network for the Lamina cells in the *Drosophila Melanoagaster*